Opposition Profile: Huddersfield Giants

 Record against the Rhinos

-More recently, Huddersfield have won eleven times at home and away in the league over the last eight years.
-It is their best form against Leeds since they joined Super League in 1998 and four of the wins have come at the John Smith’s Stadium (2012, 2013 and twice in 2016).
+More recently though, Huddersfield have been the more dominant against Leeds both at home and away in the league over the last eight years.
+It is their best form against Leeds since they joined Super League with nine wins and three draws.

-There has also been three draws inside of the last six years.
+There has also been three draws in the last six years.
 A low scoring 12-12 affair at the start of the 2014 season was followed by a 24 all deadlock the year after; Kallum Watkins scoring in both matches.
-Two year’s ago, Ash Handley saved a point for the visiting Rhinos, scoring late on to secure a 22 all draw.
+Two years ago, Ash Handley saved a point for the visiting Rhinos, scoring late on to secure a 22 all stalemate.

 Last Game Against the Rhinos